wdi-sg/google-shopping-conditionals-loops/readme.md

 In the html file, include the script `products.js`.
 Remember that the order of the script tags matters.

+### Hint
+It's very important to understand the structure of the `products` object.
+Use the console to look at this object.
+When you type the `product` variable into the console, it becomes interactive.

+Paste in the code that can access certain parts of the object and see what values, if any, you get out.

+Example `cats[1].allergies[6]` - if you don't see anything back up- try the thing above: `cats[1].allergies`

 ## Deliverables

 Use the product search result in your file to find the following results.